bernardtse/data-mcp-server/README.md

 ### Other Design Choices
 - Uses **stdio** transport for simplicity, portability, and compatibility across environments.
 - Keeps the architecture lightweight and transparent for easier debugging and integration.
-- Recognises that the **MCP protocol** is still evolving, so this implementation favours clarity and maintainability over feature completeness.
+- Acknowledges that the **MCP protocol** is still evolving, so this implementation favours clarity and maintainability over feature completeness.

 ### Technologies Used
 - **Model Context Protocol (MCP)** - An open protocol introduced by [Anthropic](https://www.anthropic.com) that enables seamless integration between LLM applications and external data sources and tools